-You will also need to take antibiotics before having a procedure done if you will be at risk of an infection or if you have a cut or injury.
+You’ll also need to take antibiotics before having a procedure done if you’ll be at risk of an infection or if you have a cut or injury.
 Taking antibiotics before a procedure to prevent an infection is called taking antibiotics prophylactically.

 If you get a bacterial infection, you should also call the surgeon who replaced your joint or bone.

 Taking antibiotics prophylactically

 Some procedures may put you at risk for an infection that could spread to the area of your prosthesis.
 These include:

 - Anything that may cause bleeding or a break in your skin, such as dental work, removal of a corn or callus, or injury when cutting your toenails.
 Unclean tools can cause infection anywhere if you break the skin.

 - Procedures done on your bladder, such as a cystoscopy or catheterization.